Breads & Doughs

 Gemma’s Pro Chef Tips

-• This dough is very soft and sticky, which creates a very tender texture.
+• If possible, use a stand mixer.
+This dough is very soft and sticky, which creates a very tender texture.
 It is best to use a stand mixer, as kneading by hand will be challenging.

-• The eggs are not hard-boiled: they are raw, and bake in the oven along with the bread.
+• You do not use hard-boiled eggs in this recipe: The eggs are raw, and they bake in the oven along with the bread.

-• Instead of the bread ring, you can make small, individual rolls instead:
+• Make rolls instead.
+Instead of the bread ring, you can make small, individual rolls instead.

 • Dye ten eggs and divide the dough into ten equal portions.